 Winter Watercolor Class with Melissa Tai

-Enjoy the beauty, quirks and happy surprises watercolor can bring!
+Enjoy the beauty, quirks and happy surprises watercolor can bring in this 5-week course!
 A new lesson and demonstration is presented each week.
 In addition to watercolor techniques we will cover: composition; color theory; and linear, color, atmospheric, and planer perspective.
 Students will work at their own pace with guidance when needed.
 Intermediate participants are welcome to work on their own, with individualized feedback and instruction.

 If you already own supplies that you are happy with, you do not have to purchase anything new.